MS-Painter/Folden/FAQ.md

 Do take this in mind if you're considering trying it out!

+Folden, if used haphazardly, can be very dangerous.

+Aside from planned restrictions to be added -

+Keep in mind this application is designed to allow such power.

 Check out the [roadmap](https://github.com/STRONG-MAD/Folden/projects/1) to see progress and what's planned.

 If you find any issues or have an idea in mind, open an issue :)